-ENGL 315 | CONTEMPORARY FEMALE AUTHORS (3-0-3)
+ENGL 315 | CONTEMPORARY FEMALE AUTHORS (3-0-3) Prerequisite: ENGL 103 | Upon demand

 This course examines the literary works produced by women authors from the midpoint of the 20th century to the present.
 Genres to be discussed include prose, poetry and essay.